KaiserKarel/drfs/README.md

 ### Bugs

 Currently many. drfs can correctly upload and download `testdata/lorem_short.txt`.
-However `lorem.txt` results in some errors (three missing bytes)
+However `lorem.txt` results in some errors (16 missing bytes)

+### Speed

+The rate limits of Drive should allow for an upload speed of approximately 400kB/s.
+Currently DRFS wastes 50% of API calls by updating file indexes.
+This can be reduced to about 2% by having a single global file index and updating this after every batch write.

+Each (service) account has a rate limit of 10% of the project rate limit.
+Using multiple accounts thus increases the amount of API calls by a factor 10.